evamh/Mood-Box-Arduino/blog.md

 My second goal this week is to design and cut the main housing for my project.
 I knew I wanted the base of the house to be a box, with holes cut out for the different components:

-1. Three square holes for the buttons, side by side (front)
+1. Three square holes for the buttons, side by side
-2. One square hole for the potentiometer on the end (front)
+2. One square hole for the potentiometer on the end
-3. One circle hole at the bottom for the speaker (front)
+3. One circle hole at the bottom for the speaker
-4. Three circle holes at the top for the scent diffusers (top)
+4. Three circle holes at the top for the scent diffusers
 5. Holes on the side to connect power to the Arduino.

 I found a template for a box on MakerCase, and measured out my different components to try and determine the overall size of the box.
 Once I figured this out, I downloaded the template and imported it into Adobe Illustrator.